crosen188/ibm-containers-interconnect-2017/1-Intro-to-IBM-Containers-and-Docker.md

 - Downloaded two new Docker images to run locally on your development VM
 - Logged into the IBM Containers command line

-### Time to continue with [Lab 2 - Docker Web Apps, running on IBM Containers](2-Running-Docker-Images-in-IBM-Containers.md)
+### Time to continue with [Lab 2 - Running Docker Images in IBM Containers](2-Running-Docker-Images-in-IBM-Containers.md)